 The word Krasochoria means wine villages.
-The village of Platres is considered as the biggest Troodos resort and is situated about 6 km from Troodos square.
+The village of Platres is considered to be the biggest Troodos resort and is situated about 6 km from Troodos square.
 It is 25 km north-west of Limassol and 45 km south-west of Nicosia.
 The history of Platres is very old and goes back to the Lusignan Era (1192-1489 AD) and the Venetian Era (1489-1571 AD).

 The Platres village include many nature trails and well as cycling routes.
 The most popular nature trails include the Kalidonia nature trail which passes from the Kalidonia Waterfall and the Millomeris Nature Trail that leads to the Millomeris Waterfall.